raduabc/banking/README.md

 banking system

-C implementation of a basic banking system using UDP and TCP
+C implementation of a basic banking system using UDP and TCP for linux